Major update September 2018

 It is for applications like the above where lithium-ion batteries excel – in that (given enough solar capacity to recharge them the following day) they can be discharged to as little as 20% remaining without unduly shortening their life.

 This graph shows the typical (per cell) voltage during discharge.
 That discharge voltage most probable for a home is much as that blue line.
 Ignore the red line: it applies to rates of discharge that will never be even approached in solar home usage.

-A LiFePO4 lithium-ion battery consists of inter-connected cells.
-Each cell is of a nominal 3.2 volts.
-A 12 volt battery thus has four such series (end to end) connected cells.
-The 48 volt versions, more commonly used as lithium-ion batteries in solar homes, have sixteen such cells.
-For ease of installation lithium-ion batteries in solar homes (and RVs) often have multiple interconnected batteries – each of smaller capacity.
+A LiFePO4 battery consists of inter-connected cells – each of a nominal 3.2 volts.
+A 12 volt battery thus has four such series (end-to-end) connected cells.
+For ease of installation the 48-volt lithium-ion batteries typically used in solar homes are of four interconnected 12 volt batteries.

 Battery management systems for lithium-ion

 Unlike lead acid batteries, each cell of a LiFePO4 battery must be individually monitored and automatically corrected to ensure all are at much the same state of charge.
 Unless this is done correctly a LifePO4 battery can be wrecked Such correction has to be at individual cell level.
 A management system that does this is essential.
 Some LiFePO4 batteries have this function located within the battery.
 Bigger systems may have it internally.
 Alternatively, it can be within a separate unit connected to the battery.

 Apart from cell balancing, control of charging and discharging voltage and/or current levels is equally required.
 This too may be included within that battery management system.
 If it is not it must be provided by the battery charger.
 As such management is so essential know for certain it is provided.